JakubAndrysek/mkdocs-auto-refresh-build-pages/README.md

-MkDocs plugin that automatically refreshes the build pages when the documentation is updated.
+MkDocs plugin for live development in production.
+The plugin adds a popup window that asks the user if he wants to reload the (compiled) page when the page has been updated.
+This tool is useful when you are deploying your MkDocs pages to production and you want to inform the user that the page has been updated.

+We are using this plugin on the [Robotic Camp](https://robotickytabor.cz) when we quickly need to update the page and we want to inform the participants that the programming guide has been updated.

 ## Installation